Dr. Aditya Shah

 However, there are still many remedies to get rid of the disorder, and it is 100% curable when detected early.

-Without taking any proper treatment for it, the situation can end up with further complications in the kidney, causing kidney failure or even death.
+Without taking any proper treatment for it, the situation can end up with further complications in the kidney, causing kidney damage or even death.

 In this blog post, we are going to figure out the symptoms, causes, and ways of curing this condition.